SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

     &$top=1000
     ```

-If you were thinking that this was the direct result of the call to `S4bupa.run(req.query)`, which in turn was the direct result of the `READ` event for `Customers` being triggered, which in turn was a direct result of you making a request to `http://localhost:4004/incidents/Customers`, you'd be spot on.
+If you were thinking that this was the direct result of the call to `S4bupa.run(req.query)`, which in turn was the direct result of the `READ` event for `Customers` being triggered, which in turn was a direct result of you making a request to `http://localhost:4004/odata/v4/incidents/Customers`, you'd be spot on.

-CAP makes use of the SAP Cloud SDK.
+CAP makes significant use of the SAP Cloud SDK.
 Specifically for remote connectivity, the `@sap-cloud-sdk/http-client` is employed, because it handles connectivity related issues such as destination lookup, connections to SAP S/4HANA On-premise and web proxies, and more.
+This is in addition to `@sap-cloud-sdk/resilience` that we've already seen.
 There's a link in the [Further reading](#further-reading) section below that will take you to the SAP Cloud SDK guide.

-### Install the @sap-cloud-sdk/http-client package

-So let's install what's needed.
+So just like before, add this other SAP Cloud SDK module to the project.

-👉 Stop the main CAP server process again with Ctrl-C.
+👉 First, stop the main CAP server process again with Ctrl-C.

-👉 Now, making sure you're still in the `incidents/` directory, add the package:
+👉 Now add this module too:

 ```bash
 npm add @sap-cloud-sdk/http-client
 ```

-> `add` is just a synonym for `install` here.
+> You can check the modules installed for your project now with `npm ls`, which should now include these two from the SAP Cloud SDK.

-👉 Once the package has been installed (and it will have been added to the list of `dependencies` in the project's `package.json` file), start the main CAP server up one more time, but this time, specify the value `remote` for the `DEBUG` environment variable, so that the CAP server will emit extra information on remote service activities:
+👉 Once the modules have been installed (and they will have been added to the list of `dependencies` in the project's `package.json` file), start the main CAP server up one more time, but this time, specify the value `remote` for the `DEBUG` environment variable, so that the CAP server will emit extra information on remote service activities:

 ```bash
 DEBUG=remote cds watch